 Primarily for boaters and kayakers

-SURF ALONG EAST FACING SHORES WILL BE 2 TO 4 FEET TONIGHT AND MONDAY
+SURF ALONG EAST FACING SHORES WILL BE 1 TO 3 FEET THROUGH MONDAY

 AMENITIES & ACTIVITIES

 The irregular shoreline of Leleiwi Beach Park consists of a series of natural ponds, inlets, and coves fronted in part by a handful of small rock islets.
 Park improvements along KalanianaLole Avenue include eight picnic pavilions constructed in 1970 as a joint effort of the Lions Club and the county, as well as showers, restrooms, paved walkways, and several parking lots.
 The county also provides lifeguard service.
 Within the eastern portion of the park is the Richardson Ocean Center, an outdoor recreation and interpretive center that was developed cooperatively by the Hawaii County parks department, the University of Hawaii Sea Grant Extension Service, and the state's Department of Planning and Economic Development.
 The building housing the center, formerly the home of Elsa and George Richardson, was acquired by the county along with the lands surrounding it for use as a park.
 Richardson Ocean Center not only quarters the Sea Grant program personnel, but also provides a marine education center and display area open to the general public and special interest groups.